-1. I ensure my spending aligned with my values
+1. I ensure my spending aligns with my values

 My third highest expense line in Personal Capital was always for insurance– for a car I rarely drove.
 I value my daily bike ride and a monthly pass to the rock climbing gym, but I don’t care about having a second ‘fun’ car.
 With that awareness, I finally worked up the effort to sell my dream car.

 I’m a naturally frugal person, but having a budget means I can mindfully prioritize what I spend money on.
 Rather than eat out, I started packing lunch.
 I have other things I want to spend my money on, like future freedom.

 3. I know I’m living within my means

 When you are an engineer, people are going to tell you that ‘you can afford it,’ whether or not they know if you truly can.
 With a firm handle on my finances, I know whether or not I can afford something.

 There are downsides to being a bird of prey.
 Scrutinizing the little choices makes you sometimes forget about the bigger picture of finances.
 If you narrow your focus, you may concentrate too much on the end goal and not enough on the journey.

 Ultimately I think to make big strides with ones finances, one needs to get their head out of the sand and learn to fly.
 However, there is a balance to these birds: keep a watchful eye on your target, read up to get a bigger picture, and take control of your finances.
 Learn from the ostrich by ignoring the stock market, but don’t let ignorance dominate your money management habits.

 What bird are you: an ostrich, a hawk, or some other feathered friend?
 Leave a note in the comments below!